Anti-racism and Equity

 • Opening participation from non-Board members to serve on committees

-• Continuation of Stage One Young Professional Board program that invites early career professionals into the Board room
+• Continuation of Stage One Young Professional Board program that invites emerging leaders into the Board room

-• Anti-racism & Equity on agenda for all full board meetings
+• Anti-racism & Equity discussed and on agenda for all full board meeting

 Education